The Best High Protein Meat-Free Foods

 Aside from being full of fibre, whole grains are also filled with protein.
 Though they don’t have complete protein, consuming them with other protein foods like beans will help you get all the amino acids you need.

 For those who can’t give up meat from their diet, this delicious sustainable meat alternative is for you!
-Made with a source of sustainable protein called mycoprotein that is also high in fibre, low saturated fat, and has zero cholesterol, Quorn products contain all of the essential amino acids our body needs, making it a complete protein source.
+Made with a source of sustainable protein called Quorn's mycoprotein that is also high in fibre, low saturated fat, and has zero cholesterol, Quorn products contain all of the essential amino acids our body needs, making it a complete protein source.